-The ABCB gives no warranty or guarantee that Volume One of the BCA is correct or complete.
-The ABCB shall not be liable for any loss howsoever caused whether due to negligence or otherwise arising from the use of or reliance on Volume One of the BCA.
+The ABCB gives no warranty or guarantee that the Guide to the BCA is correct or complete.
+The ABCB shall not be liable for any loss howsoever caused whether due to negligence or otherwise arising from the use of or reliance on the Guide to the BCA.

-The ABCB recommends that anyone seeking to rely on Volume One of the BCA obtain their own independent expert advice in relation to building or related activities.
+The ABCB recommends that anyone seeking to rely on the Guide to the BCA obtain their own independent expert advice in relation to building or related activities.

 Its interpretation in no way overrides the approvals processes in any jurisdiction.